 What You need to do Ensure the gift or hospitality is legitimate, has a business purpose and is transparent, reasonable and proportionate in value, nature and scale.
 As an approver, pay attention when approving repeated benefits to or from the same person/company.
 As a requester, keep a copy of expenses incurred, approvals obtained and other relevant records.
 Any gift or hospitality involving government officials requires prior review by Legal since these can give rise to bribery risks and are generally discouraged.
-Seek prior approval for and record in the Compass Group Disclosures Register, gifts or hospitality received or given in accordance with the applicable country or Group thresholds (whichever is more stringent).7 If you are unsure about the appropriateness of a gift or hospitality, you should discuss it with your Line Manager or contact a member of your country, Regional or Group Legal team, or a member of Group Ethics & Integrity.
-For requirements related to Disclosure Thresholds and Approval Limits , please refer to Appendix A located here.
+Seek prior approval for and record in the Compass Group Disclosures Register (or local equivalent) gifts or hospitality received or given in accordance with the applicable country or Group thresholds (whichever is more stringent).
+If you are unsure about the appropriateness of a gift or hospitality, you should discuss it with your Line Manager or contact a member of your country, Regional or Group Legal team, or a member of Group Ethics &amp; Integrity.

-^{6.} A business purpose may include facilitating or building business relationships (e.g., being introduced to other key stakeholders, celebrating a project's success or team building), providing a reasonable and compliant bona fide gift to respect local business or traditional custom, networking for the purpose of appropriately sharing better practices amongst business partners or showcasing or promoting Compass services or values.
-7. Where it is not reasonably practicable to obtain prior approval from your Line Manager prior to receiving or giving gifts or hospitality you must ensure you inform them as soon as possible of the circumstances and record such notification, as required, in the Compass Group Disclosures Register.
+6. A business purpose may include facilitating or building business relationships (e.g., being introduced to other key stakeholders, celebrating a project's success or team building), providing a reasonable and compliant bona fide gift to respect local business or traditional custom, networking for the purpose of appropriately sharing better practices amongst business partners or showcasing or promoting Compass services or values.

+practices amongst business partners or showcasing or promoting Compass services or values.
+7. Where it is not reasonably practicable to obtain prior approval from your Line Manager prior to receiving or giving gifts or hospitality you must ensure you inform them as soon as possible of the circumstances and record such notification, as required, in the Compass Group Disclosures Register (or local equivalent).